FRYoussef/pinball-1vs1/README.md

 # pinball-1vs1
 A pinball player vs player.
-2 arduinos and 1 raspberry pi as scoreboard.
+2 Arduinos, a Raspberry Pi as server, and an Android app as scoreboard.

 ## Arduino